 Stress and Your Body

 Overall, Stress and Your Body is a thought-provoking and informative course that offers valuable insights for anyone interested in understanding the ways in which stress affects our bodies and our lives.
 Dr. Sapolsky's engaging teaching style and his wealth of knowledge make this an accessible and engaging course that is well worth the time and investment for anyone who wants to improve their understanding of stress and its impact on human health.

-Stress and Your Body is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on September 3, 2010.
+Stress and Your Body is a series that ran for 1 seasons (24 episodes) between September 3, 2010 and on The Great Courses

+Stress and Your Body